zhaxinge/portifolio/content/projects.md

     - options: 848x443 Center jpg
     - options: 565x420 Center jpg
     - options: 360x318 jpg
-text_groups:
-  - name: Collaboration
-    description: <p>I believe that cities should create a complete ecological framework, not just in the literal sense of space, but a resilient structure that is more adaptable to current urban development and integrated with data and information.</p><br/><p>Let's get started&#58; <a class="accent-text bold-text" href="mailto:zhaxinge@upenn.edu?subject=Hello,%20Xinge!%20Lets%20make%20something%20great%20together!">zhaxinge@upenn.edu</a></p>
----

 ## Revive of Guiyu

 ### Introduction